Polynomial: Interpolation and approximation

-Other applications
+In other mathematical fields

 Polynomials are frequently used to encode information about some other object.
-The characteristic polynomial of a matrix or linear operator contains information about the operator's eigenvalues.
-The minimal polynomial of an algebraic element records the simplest algebraic relation satisfied by that element.
-The chromatic polynomial of a graph counts the number of proper colourings of that graph.
+In linear algebra, the characteristic polynomial of a matrix or linear operator contains information about the operator's eigenvalues.
+In field theory, the minimal polynomial of an algebraic element records the simplest algebraic relation satisfied by that element.
+In algebraic graph theory, the chromatic polynomial of a graph counts the number of proper colourings of that graph.

 The term "polynomial", as an adjective, can also be used for quantities or functions that can be written in polynomial form.
 For example, in computational complexity theory the phrase polynomial time means that the time it takes to complete an algorithm is bounded by a polynomial function of some variable, such as the size of the input.

 History

 Determining the roots of polynomials, or "solving algebraic equations", is among the oldest problems in mathematics.
-However, the elegant and practical notation we use today only developed beginning in the 15th century.
+However, the notation we use today only developed beginning in the 15th century.
 Before that, equations were written out in words.
 For example, an algebra problem from the Chinese Arithmetic in Nine Sections, c.
 200 BCE, begins "Three sheafs of good crop, two sheafs of mediocre crop, and one sheaf of bad crop are sold for 29 dou."
 We would write 3x + 2y + z = 29.